Pandemic proof that virtual meetings vital for government boards, testifiers tell Legislature committee

 Lynn Rex, executive director of the League of Nebraska Municipalities, said boards across the state have had a difficult time reaching a quorum as members fell ill or avoided meetings during the pandemic.

-Nearly all municipalities who responded to a survey said they felt being able to hold virtual meetings during a pandemic would be vital to protecting citizens, Rex added.
+Nearly all municipalities who responded to a survey said they felt being able to hold virtual meetings during a pandemic would be vital to protecting citizens, Rex said.

-But some senators and testifiers said they were concerned that allowing more meetings to be done virtually would allow public officials to ignore constituents they disagreed with.
+But some senators and people testifying said they were concerned that allowing more meetings to be done virtually would allow public officials to ignore constituents they disagreed with.

 Lance Molina told the committee that happened to him during online meetings of the Gretna City Council and Gretna School Board last fall.